-We have since completely eradicated the malware from our systems and have been working with cyber security firms to further strengthen our security measures.
-Additionally, we have implemented enhanced monitoring and preventative measures to safeguard against future threats.
-In addition, we are offering you access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your TransUnion credit file.
+In response to the incident, we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for </service length>> from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
-Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in the event that you become a victim of fraud.
+Finally, we are providing you with proactive fraud assistance to help with any questions you might have or in the event that you become a victim of fraud.
 These services will be provided by Cyberscout, a TransUnion company specializing in fraud assistance and remediation services.
-With this protection, TransUnion will help you resolve issues if your identity is compromised.

-What You Can Do:
+What You Can Do

-To enroll in Credit Monitoring services at no charge, please log on to follow the instructions provided.
-When prompted please provide the following unique code to receive services:
+Although there is no indication that Social Security numbers were impacted, we encourage you to take advantage of our free Credit Monitoring services.
+To enroll in Credit Monitoring services at no charge, please log on to https://bfs.cyberscout.com/activate and follow the instructions provided.
+When prompted please provide the following unique code to receive services: <<UniqueCode>>>.
 In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
 The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.